Duality for the $\Gamma$-convergence of convex functions: Introduction

+i.e, the sequence of lower semicontinuous convex functions $(f_n)_{n\in\N}$ $\Gamma$-converges with the weak topology to a function $f$ if and only if the sequence of conjugates $\Gamma$-converges with the norm topology of the dual to the conjugate of $f$. \end{theorem} This classical result, although theoretical, had applications to convex integrals of the calculus of variations (see \cite{Marcellini1973ConvergenzaFunzioniConvesse, BoccardoMarcellini1976VariationalInequalitiesConvergence, MarcelliniSbordone1977DualitaPerturbazione} and references therein).
+On the other hand, McLinden and Bergstrom \cite{McLindenBergstrom1981} explored consequences in finite dimensions for convex sets, functions, and programming models.

-A further milestone was reached by Attouch in 1977, who proved that Mosco convergence of convex functions is equivalent to the convergence of their subdifferentials in the sense of Painlev\'e--Kuratowski set convergence, up to a normalization constant \cite{attouch1977}.
-This fundamental result, now known as \emph{Attouch’s theorem}, has become a cornerstone of variational analysis.
-It has found numerous applications: to stability in optimization and variational problems \cite{AzeAttouchWets1988,AubinWets1988Stable,AttouchWets1989EpigraphicalAnalysis,AttouchWets1991QuantitativeEpigraphical,AttouchWets1993NonlinearConditioning,AttouchWets1993III}, to the analysis of parabolic variational inequalities \cite{parabolic_variational_inequailities}, to numerical stability in optimization algorithms \cite{numerical_attouch}, and to structural results such as generalized second-order derivatives of convex functions \cite{rockafellar1990generalized, Rockafellar1988EpiDifferentiability, CominettiCorrea1990GenSecondOrder, Cominetti1991PseudoDifferentiability, LevyPoliquinThibault1995PartialExtensions, Poliquin1992} and differentiability of Lipschitz set-valued mappings \cite{daniilidis2024extending}.
+A further milestone in the dualization of $\Gamma$-convergence was reached by Attouch in 1977, who proved that Mosco convergence of convex functions is equivalent to the graphical convergence of their subdifferentials with the product of the norm topologies up to a normalization constant \cite{attouch1977}.
+This fundamental result, now known as \emph{Attouch theorem}, has become a cornerstone of variational analysis.
+It's applications are numerous: to stability in optimization and variational problems \cite{AzeAttouchWets1988,AubinWets1988Stable,AttouchWets1989EpigraphicalAnalysis,AttouchWets1991QuantitativeEpigraphical,AttouchWets1993NonlinearConditioning,AttouchWets1993III}, to the analysis of parabolic variational inequalities \cite{parabolic_variational_inequailities}, to numerical stability in optimization algorithms \cite{numerical_attouch}, and to structural results such as generalized second-order derivatives of convex functions \cite{rockafellar1990generalized, Rockafellar1988EpiDifferentiability, CominettiCorrea1990GenSecondOrder, Cominetti1991PseudoDifferentiability, LevyPoliquinThibault1995PartialExtensions, Poliquin1992} and differentiability of Lipschitz set-valued mappings \cite{daniilidis2024extending}.
 Attouch’s theorem also remains influential in applied areas such as nonsmooth mechanics and the study of subgradient evolution systems \cite{attouch2014variational}.

-Today, $\Gamma$-convergence is well-recognized as a unifying framework across diverse fields of pure and applied mathematics.
-While its origins lie in mathematical programming, it has become an indispensable tool in the approximation of optimization problems, the study of subdifferential inclusions, consistency in stochastic programming, calculus of variations, PDEs arising as Euler--Lagrange equations of variational problems, and even extensions of probabilistic principles such as the strong law of large numbers for functions (see, e.g., \cite{MR1363357,MR1491362,MR4436019,MR1895837,MR3102498,dalmaso1993introduction,course_in_calculus_of_variations,gamma_convergence_for_beginners,attouch2014variational,Libro_Attouch} and the references therein).